ITV Digital Channels: 2004–present: ITV plc control and multichannel expansion

 Although ITV4 started broadcasting from the Astra satellite on 1 November, it was not placed on the Sky EPG until 7 November.
 Because of this, some ITV4 sports programming was simulcast on Men & Motors under the ITV4 on m&m strand.
 On 23 February 2006, despite the previous decision not to close Men & Motors, fresh rumours over the channel's future began to circulate due to poorer than expected performance from ITV4.
 In April 2006, Men & Motors left Freeview to make way for the launch of ITV Play, and much of its content was moved over to ITV4.
 ITV intended to dispose of the channel as a non-core asset, but it ultimately closed on Virgin Media on 25 March 2010, and finally closed on Sky and Freesat on 1 April, to make way for a permanent EPG position for ITV HD.

 In 2014, ITV's portfolio of channels was expanded with the launch of ITV Encore, a drama channel, and ITVBe, a reality and lifestyle channel.
 The launch of the latter lead to ITV2's repositioning as a youth-focused entertainment channel.
 In 2018, ITV closed the Encore channel and repositioned its content to the ITV Hub online service.
 In 2021, commissions for ITV2, ITVBe and CITV were altered in that they would debut first on the ITV Hub, then on the linear channels, whilst ITV2 was given a wider brief for producing factual content.

 The CITV channel closed on 1 September 2023, with programming moved to streaming service ITVX.
-A daily programming block was introduced on ITV2 from 2 September 2023, from 05:00 to 09:00, using the "CITV" brand.
+A daily programming block was introduced on ITV2 from 2 September 2023 to 10 April 2026, from 05:00 to 09:00, using the "CITV" brand.